ajharris/daemercurian/README.md

 ```

 ## Contact
-For questions, reach out at [your-email@example.com].
+For questions, reach out at andrew.harris at torontomu.ca.